emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 This section outlines a few tips for learning with comprehensible input and provides recommendations for resources that can help you learn faster (and less painfully).

+If you're curious how I use input, you can read my story of how I learned German here.

-### Watch TV, movies, and YouTube in your target language
+### Switch your media consumption to your target language

 Your progress with comprehensible input depends on two variables: the quality of the input (see the Optimal Input hypothesis above) and the volume of the input.